-Yep, Christmas carols and gift shopping may make me break into hives, Christmas specials on TV might make me nauseous, and I might get a little itchy just thinking about the mall for most of December…
+Yep, Christmas carols and gift shopping make me break into hives, Christmas specials on TV make me nauseous, and I might get a little itchy just thinking about the mall for most of December…

 But give me a sunny afternoon of cookie-baking in an oven-warmed kitchen filled with the aromas of vanilla and cinnamon, and I’m instantly in the Christmas spirit (and possibly dusted with flour from head to toe… but that’s a whole ‘nother story).

 Snickerdoodles Plus Saffron Equals the Perfect Christmas Cookie

 This year, I decided to try my hand at a delicious treat I discovered on my trip to San Francisco in October – Blue Bottle Coffee’s golden-yellow snickerdoodle cookies scented with saffron and vanilla bean.

 I ate plenty of delicious things over those four days in SF, but those cookies rank very close to the top of my list (the number one slot belongs to Fleur de Lys’ super-buttery bacon brioche).
 I could eat a pile of those cookies for breakfast, lunch and dinner for days on end, and still never grow tired of them.

 How to Make Blue Bottle Saffron Snickerdoodle Cookies at Home